icopy-site/awesome/docs/awesome/awesome-webgl.md

 ### Articles

-> WebGL articles and/or blog posts (https://github.com/sjfricke/awesome-webgl/blob/master/non-tutorials)
+> WebGL articles and/or blog posts (non-tutorials)

 * [Context Loss & Preloading](https://medium.com/@mattdesl/non-intrusive-webgl-cebd176c281d#.gyc6h9mr5) - How to manage WebGL when you run into the dreaded context lost.
 * [WebGL Off the Main Thread](https://hacks.mozilla.org/2016/01/webgl-off-the-main-thread/) - How to use Web Workers in WebGL.